jedney0901/CFA-Change/README.md

 - Debate generator where people are able to contribute and build on each others responses.
 - UI where they can access and see a live feed of all new debates, their current debates and the last submissions on those debates.
 - API to Votecompass (An app which allows you to navigate and understand where you sit on the political spectrum based on where major parties are currently at.
-- Survey functionality where I would be able to send out large scale emails to the target audience and gather information around youth sentiments.
+- Survey functionality where I would be able to send out large scale emails and host surveys through the site to the target audience and gather information around youth sentiments.
 This would be allow me to combine the data and present it back for analysis based on current policies.
 - News feed based on personal political preferences e.g. environmental, economic etc...
 - Incorporating analytics based around popularity of debates, comments, sentiment, political preferences.
 - Bibliographical checker API or potentially connect to the Polifacts API